 I owned and played the first three classic Tomb Raider games back when I was in high school and college.
-I had them on the PC, and enjoyed them, but I always felt the controls were a little awkward and determined that perhaps I should have been playing them on a console.
+I had them on the PC, and enjoyed them.
+But I always felt the controls were a little awkward and determined that perhaps I should have been playing them on a console to really get the best experience.
 So I naturally assumed that this new reboot would be the same.
-I decided a while back that this was going to be a game I going to play, I just had to determine which would be the better purchase – Xbox or PS3?
-Then, I saw the game being advertised on Steam with a load of valuable pre-order content (multiplayer map and optional tomb) and I decided to take an extra look at the PC version.
+I decided a while back that this was going to be a game I was going to play, I just had to determine which would be the better purchase – Xbox or PS3?
+Then, I saw the game being advertised on Steam with a load of valuable pre-order content (multiplayer maps and an optional tomb), so I decided to take an extra look at the PC version.
 What I learned was quite interesting.
 The PC version features many graphical enhancements not present on either console system.
 The game engine takes advantage of modern DirectX 11 hardware in way never seen before.
 If you have a PC that can support it, new technologies like TressFX and Tessellation really bump up the visuals to a jaw dropping level.
-That coupled with good PC experience I had on Sleeping Dogs, I ultimately went with the PC route for my purchase.
+That coupled with the good PC experience I had on Sleeping Dogs, I ultimately went with the PC route for my purchase.

-Being a reboot, this game is a complete reimagining of the Tomb Raider mythology.
-Long gone are the days of Lara Croft’s double-G cup boobs, and “I can do anything attitude”.
+Being a reboot, this game is a complete re-imagining of the Tomb Raider mythology.
+Long gone are the days of Lara Croft’s H-cup boobs, and her “I can do anything attitude”.
 Now we are introduced to a fragile, young Lara.
 Who is more a victim of circumstance than a swashbuckling heroine.
 The opening movie does a good job of establishing who Lara is and it did a quite effective job or getting me emotionally invested in the character.

 I found myself feeling almost protective of poor Lara.
 The thrilling atmosphere of the game, combined with the fact that danger and death can lurk around almost any corner really kept me on the edge of my seat.
 The death scenes in the game are often shocking and gruesome.
 As I said earlier… SE did a fantastic job of making me “care” about our heroine.